unoplatform/uno/doc/articles/howto-consume-webservices.md

     Notice that this asynchronous method uses the **CreateRequestMessage** you just created.
 As the returned **HttpRequestMessage** object implements the **IDisposable** interface, the **request** variable is defined within a `using` statement that obtains the resource, executes the statements that you specify, and then automatically disposes of the **HttpRequestMessage** instance.

     The remainder of the method uses the single **HttpClient** instance to send the **request** and `await` a response.
-If the response is successful, the reponse content is read and returned as a string.
+If the response is successful, the response content is read and returned as a string.
 If, for some reason, the response does not indicate success, a `null` is returned.

     > [!Important]
     > As implementing adequate error handling would add many lines of code, more robust error handling is omitted for clarity.
 If you are interested in learning more about the considerations for handling errors with **HttpClient**, review the following blog post - [HttpClient - Error handling, a test driven approach](https://josef.codes/httpclient-error-handling-a-test-driven-approach/).